-Your GP will refer you to a rheumatologist - they will then stay in touch to coordinate your care

-- Your GP may recommend a rheumatologist - You can also contact the Australian Rheumatology Association on (02) 9252 2356 or visit www.rheumatology.org.au to find a rheumatologist (but you will still need a referral from your GP).
+You will need a referral from your GP to see a Rheumatologist.
+Your GP will refer you and will stay in touch with the Rheumatologist to coordinate your care.
+Your GP may recommend a rheumatologist or you can contact the Australian Rheumatology Association on (02) 9252 2356 or visit www.rheumatology.org.au to find a rheumatologist in your area (but you will still need a referral from your GP).